Spaces And Organizations

 A default Space is created automatically when you sign up, named after your account.

-You can rename it anytime from Settings → Space settings.
+You can rename it anytime, update a Space's name, logo from Settings Space settings.

 Reusing Work Across Spaces